 Let us begin here by stating that Christ is not condemning the forming of an opinion about someone.
 He is strongly urging us not to allow that opinion to become hardened fact in one's mind, and then using that opinion to undermine, destroy a reputation, or offend, thus causing division in the congregation.

-Remember that we have already seen that we have no overall judicial authority from God to do this judging, but on the other hand we are not unthinking zombies, but people who can reach right conclusions (as Paul wrote in I Corinthians 2) based on God's Word.
+Remember that we have already seen that we have no overall judicial authority from God to do this judging, but on the other hand, we are not unthinking zombies, but people who can reach right conclusions (as Paul wrote in I Corinthians 2) based on God's Word.
 Now how we use those conclusions is the bottom line in this issue.
-To me, the bottom line in this very strong admonition is this, that despite Jesus' strong statements, are we willing to make judgments regarding another's behavior and still take the chance of being judged to the same measure as we are judging them because the judgment is distorted?
+To me, the bottom line in this very strong admonition is this: Despite Jesus' strong statements, are we willing to make judgments regarding another's behavior and still take the chance of being judged to the same measure as we are judging them because the judgment is distorted?

 If we are cautious, we are going to take what Christ says to heart; we do not want to receive the kind of judgment that we are handing down about the other person, but will button our lips for a while until we have more facts to really work with.
 So Jesus' warning here is this, that we are stepping into a mine field whenever we begin to judge our brother; and the dangers, as in a mine field, are not right on the surface, and spiritually they may be especially deadly.
 In judging beyond our authority is presumptive and dangerous.